Best TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best TVs you can buy in 2020.

 On the audio side, the A8 lacks a little bass depth and weight, but otherwise impresses with its crisp, dynamic delivery.
 It sounds a lot better than most of its similarly-priced rivals, though of course we would always recommend partnering it with a dedicated sound system to really enhance the experience.

-While most people will be more than satisfied with one of LG's C-class models, which are the most affordable sets with all of the company's best picture processing, this GX takes that same picture and adds more powerful sound and a beautiful design.
+LG's first 2020 OLED is brilliant.
+While we'd usually like to start the year with the C-class model, which is the most affordable set with all of the best picture processing, this GX takes that same picture and adds more powerful sound and a beautiful design.

 Read the full LG OLED65GX review